- Home

-The human spine is the foundational support of the whole body.
-Perfectly balanced and elegantly aligned, it allows us to maintain an upright posture and enjoy the freedom of movement.
-The spine also acts as a protective shield for the spinal cord, nervous system, and internal organs.
+The spine is the foundational support of the whole body.
+Perfectly balanced and elegantly aligned, it allows us to maintain an upright posture and enjoy freedom of movement.
+The spine is also a shield for the spinal cord, nervous system, and internal organs.

 The good news is that there are many things we can do to keep our spines healthy, minimise back problems, and look forward to a flexible and pain-free future.